collective/collective.linkcheck/README.rst

-The system is an integrated solution and runs as a headless instance with no configuration required.
-Note that ZEO or other non-exclusive storage is required.
+The system is an integrated solution, with a headless instance processing items in the background.

+Note that ZEO or other shared storage is required.
+Meanwhile, this requirement provides for a simple implementation where the processor connects directly to the transactional storage.

 Compatibility: Plone 4+.